dfinance/dnode/README.md

 After you have generated a genesis transaction, you will have to input the genTx into the genesis file, so that DN chain is aware of the validators.
 To do so, run:

     dnode collect-gentxs

-To make sure that genesis file is correct:

-    dnode validate-genesis

 If you want to change VM settings, look at [VM section](#configuration).